top of page

 Positive personal business attitude

-I am learning how to become a successful author.
-My son is building a photography business.
-Neither of us can imagine wanting to receive a penny from government to help our ventures succeed.
+I am learning to become a successful author, and my son is building a photography business.
+Neither of us can imagine wanting to receive a penny from the government to help our ventures succeed.
 We feel it is our responsibility to manage our financial affairs.
-If everyone had this attitude, the economies of this world would be much healthier.
+If everyone had this attitude, the world's economies would be much healthier.

 Political leaders can serve their people well by doing the following: